 As of 1 January 2023, new wind turbines with an output of at least 2 MW per turbine may receive an investment contribution.
 If existing wind turbines are replaced by new turbines, these new turbines can also receive an investment contribution (art.
 27a para.
 1 EnG).
 Such contribution to the investment costs for wind turbines is limited to 60% of the eligible investment costs.
 Eligible investment costs are investment costs for the planning and realisation of wind turbines up to and including the commissioning of the turbines.
-The planning and construction management costs may not exceed 15% of the construction costs (art.
+The planning and construction management costs (art.
 61 para.
 2 EnFV).